yanlynnnnn/tp/docs/UserGuide.md

 Outcome :
 1. It will display a successful message ~~in the _Dashboard_.~~
-1. GrAB3 will list out all the revenue entries sorted from highest to lowest cost in the _Revenue_ tab.
+1. Homerce will list out all the revenue entries sorted from highest to lowest cost in the _Revenue_ tab.

 {Example outcome screenshot}

 ##### List Revenues : `listrev`

-You can use this command to list all your revenue entries in GrAB3.
+You can use this command to list all your revenue entries in Homerce.

 Format : `listrev`